FOOD

 Black Worms

-Blackworms are segmented worms typically raised on fish farms (hence significantly cleaner than Tubifex worms).
+Blackworms are segmented worms typically raised on fish farms, making them significantly cleaner than Tubifex worms.

 Tubifex Worms

-Tubifex inhabit muddy, polluted streams and cannot be recommended as fish food because they harbor parasites and toxins, and have a low beneficial nutrient content.
-Always soak the worms in water for several days before feeding.
-Feed sparingly as uneaten Tubifex worms will burrow in the gravel and may die.
-Tubifex worms are only good to feed temporarily, if fish refuse all other foods.
+Tubifex worms inhabit muddy, polluted streams and are generally not recommended as a staple fish food because they may harbor parasites and toxins while offering low nutritional value.
+Always soak Tubifex worms in water for several days before feeding, and feed sparingly, as uneaten worms can settle in the gravel, decay, and deteriorate water quality.
+They should only be used as a temporary food source when fish refuse other foods.

 White Worms (Enchytraea)

-White worms are found in decomposing materials including compost piles and seaweed piles.
-White worms are fatty and should only be fed on an occasionally basis.
-White worms are commonly used to feed older fry.
+White worms are commonly found in decomposing materials such as compost or seaweed piles.
+They are relatively fatty and should be offered only occasionally, usually to older fry.
 These worms can be cultured at home.

 Earthworms